Frequently Asked Questions

 • A fire inspection by the Fire Marshal.

 Parks, Recreation & Community Services

-I want to reserve a grove in a Township park for an event.
+I want to reserve a grove/field in a Township park for an event.
 Who do I contact?

 All use of the Township parks and fields must be scheduled through the Department of Parks, Recreation and Community Services by filing out a facility use form.
 Please click here for the form.